 If you’ve researched colleges and can’t get St. Olaf out of your head, apply Early Decision.
 If your heart tells you St. Olaf is the best fit, listen to it and apply Early Decision.
 We notify Early Decision applicants one month after the deadline, which is a faster turnaround time than Regular Decision in the spring.
 You’ll be able to enjoy the rest of your senior year knowing you’ve made your college decision.
-Last year, nearly 25% of the first-year class choose to enroll through Early Decision at St. Olaf.
+On average, nearly 25% of the first-year class choose to enroll through Early Decision at St. Olaf.

 What’s the difference between Early Action and Early Decision?

 If you’ve done your research, know St. Olaf is the place for you, and you’re ready to be an Ole, apply for Early Decision by November 1 or January 15.
 You’ll receive admission notification from us in early December for Early Decision 1 and in early February for Early Decision 2.
 Early Decision is binding and is based on an agreement that if admitted, you’ll withdraw your applications to other colleges and commit officially to St. Olaf.

 We know that many of our students want to weigh admission offer options, which is not possible with Early Decision.
 If you want to apply early to St. Olaf and receive your admission notification early, send us your Early Action application.
 The Early Action deadline is November 1; you’ll hear from us by December 22.
 Early Action is non-binding, so you may still apply to other colleges.
 After you receive your admission notification from us, you are not required to make your college choice until May 1.
 Early Action applicants will get the same consideration for scholarships and need-based financial aid as our Early Decision and Regular Decision applicants.
 If you want to find out early if you’re admitted to St. Olaf while you consider other colleges, this is the early application option for you.